THE PERSONAL DATA WE COLLECT

 Personal data is information directly or indirectly relating to an identifiable natural person.

-We also collect information about you on the occasion of our relationship with you (transactions, purchase history, statistics), via our partners (ticket sales distributors) or automatically when you visit the Sites.
+* those that we collect on the occasion of our relationship with you (transactions, purchase history, etc.),

 We are not responsible for the processing which your personal data may undergo by social media websites that have their own data protection policy.
 Please peruse their policies to find out your rights with respect to each of them, and to manage your privacy settings.